 Nine tips to get you ready for cold water swimming

-The water in my stretch of the Thames has been above 20 degrees Centigrade for weeks on end.
-I follow several outdoor swimming venues on Twitter, and they’ve consistently reported similar high temperatures.
-This has brought new people to the water and encouraged others who habitually wear wetsuits to try swimming without.
+The water in my stretch of the Thames has been around 20 degrees Centigrade for weeks for much of the summer.
+I follow several outdoor swimming venues on Twitter, and they’ve consistently reported similar temperatures.
+But in the next few weeks, inland water temperatures in the northern hemisphere will likely start tumbling.
+Sea temperature my hold a while longer but that will also start dropping soon.

 While it’s possible to start winter swimming during the coldest months, it’s more comfortable, and more fun, to acclimatise gradually as water temperatures drop.
 This also helps you learn how your body copes with water over a wide range of temperatures.

-- If you don’t already, start keeping a log of the water temperature, how long you stay in, and how you felt during and after the swim.
+- Keep a log of the water temperature, how long you stay in, and how you felt during and after the swim.

 - Keep swimming regularly.
 The more frequently you swim, the easier it becomes, but you need to balance swimming with the rest of your life.
 If you can only manage once per week, then so be it, but try not to miss a week.